-Phil focuses his practice on complex and high profile business and securities disputes.
+Phil focuses his litigation practice on complex business disputes and has particular experience representing clients in the technology, energy, and financial services industries.
 He has served on the firmwide Management Committee and as the Administrative Partner of the Seattle office.

 Phil is currently listed in Chambers USA as one of the top lawyers in Washington for General Commercial Litigation and has represented clients in courts throughout the United States in cases involving contractual breaches, usurpation of trade secrets, tortious interference, and class action allegations, among other issues.
 For clients’ technology disputes, Phil provides particular experience in contractual disputes regarding the ownership or disposition of intellectual property as well as disputes representing business against consumers.
 For clients engaged in energy-related industries, Phil offers particular experience with allegations surrounding supply contact breaches, breaches of non-compete and/or trade secret disputes, as well as federal preemption issues.